amphp/http-client/README.md

 ## Usage

 The main interaction point with this library is the `HttpClient` class.
-`HttpClient` instances can be built using `HttpClientBuilder` without knowing about the exiting implementations.
+`HttpClient` instances can be built using `HttpClientBuilder` without knowing about the existing implementations.

 `HttpClientBuilder` allows to register two kinds of [interceptors](#interceptors), which allows customizing the `HttpClient` behavior in a composable fashion.